Lawlantosin/alx-pre_course/0x01-git/README.md

-My second readme is amazing
+My second readme is amazing and cool